 In spite of what French film critic André Bazin wrote ("Photography does not create eternity, as art does; it embalms time, rescuing it simply from its proper corruption."), photography certainly is one of the visual fine arts.
 The one thing that distinguishes photography from the other visual arts is that photography is about capturing a 'real moment' in time.
 Although everything else about photography is debatable and can change as methods, technology, and styles of the medium change, the one constant is the immutable fluid, time.
 If, at the base of your image, there is not a 'captured or frozen moment of reality', it is likely to be some other form of art.

-That 'real moment' is the place where the photographer starts his/her artistic journey.
-From that first decision "to capture that moment" the communication begins, and doesn't end until the artist makes that last decision "It is complete."
+Photography locks in that 'real moment' and fixes it to an image.
+That moment is the place where the photographer starts his/her journey.
+Perhaps part of the responsibility of the photographic artist is to explore beyond what is 'apparently' bonded.
+Perhaps it is less about the adhesive and more about the association; less about the chain and more about the linkage.
+From that first impulse or decision: "I'll capture that moment" the communication begins, and doesn't end until the artist makes that last, aesthetic, decision: "It is complete."
 Sometimes, it is a simple journey to bring to fruition the vision and communicate it.
 And sometimes, it is a much more circuitous and complex expedition.

 Intuition is a key element in my work.